Sylvia Dubois: Freedom

-In the 1830s, Dubois and her two youngest daughters, Elizabeth Alexander and Charlotte Moore went to court multiple times for disturbance of the peace, assault, and operation of an unlicensed house.
-Around the year 1840, Dubois' tavern and home burned down, and she lost her property for failing to pay taxes.
+In the 1830s, Dubois and her two youngest daughters, Elizabeth Alexander and Charlotte Moore, went to court multiple times for disturbance of the peace, assault, and operation of an unlicensed house.
+Around 1840, Dubois' tavern and home burned down, and she lost her property for failing to pay taxes.

 Later years and death

-Dubois' second home burned down in between this time and 1883, and she spent the rest of her life living in relative destitution at Sourland Mountain.
+Dubois' second home burned down between this time and 1883, and she spent the rest of her life living in relative poverty at Sourland Mountain.
 Dubois died six years after Larison interviewed her at the age of either 100 or 101.
+She died during the blizzard of 1888.
 Her body is believed to rest in Stoutsburg Cemetery in Sourland Mountain, New Jersey.